oplS16projects/Racket-Weather/README.md

 ### Second Milestone (Fri Apr 22)
 More line graphs and city plots for the map and forecast page should be finished.
 5/7 line plot graphs should be finished and 3/5 the city plots should be finished by this point for the map as well.
 JT and Huy should begin on working on the forecast page/visualization at this point.

+#### Update for Milestone II:
+Jason fixed some issues with the weather data program, and was able to make the code simplier by using procedures.
+Huy has visualizations working which make use of the JSON data that Jason's program generates.
+Huy and JT will get all of the visualizations working by Wednesday for us to present our work to the class.
+Jason will assist where needed as his program is working correctly, bar any bugs being discovered.

 ### Final Presentation (last week of semester)
 It will work. ✔